 If you suspect that a child you know between the ages of 3 and 21 may have a disability and is not receiving special education services, please contact Michelle Woodard, Special Education Supervisor at (615) 374-2193.

 Children from birth up to age 3 who are suspected of having a disability should be referred to Tennessee's Early Intervention Services (TEIS).
-Trousdale County's service coordinators are Diane Brewington, David Mutchmore, and Cindy Willard, and either of them can be reached at (931) 528-1623.
-You can also find more information on the TEIS website, http://www.tn.gov/education/teis/parent_info.shtml
+Trousdale County's service coordinator is Diane Brewington.
+She can be reached at (931) 528-1623.
+You can also find more information on the TEIS website, https://www.tn.gov/education/early-learning/tennessee-early-intervention-system-teis.html